Liotipoma solaris

 Liotipoma solaris is a species of small sea snail with calcareous opercula, a marine gastropod mollusc in the family Colloniidae.

 Description

-The shell grows to a height of 4 mm and 1mm in diameter.
+The shell grows to a height of 4 mm and a diameter of 1 mm.
 It is known from male shells with a fully formed tongue.
 It has minimal whorl expansion and a very short, triangular tongue with a pointed tip.

 Distribution

 This marine species occurs off the Fiji Islands and Papua New Guinea, in the Indo-Pacific coral reefs.